 My suggestion to everyone is that unless you live on top of a hill, you should have some form of flood insurance.
+Know the risks associated with your home’s location and protect yourself accordingly.
 If you live in an area that’s significantly outside of a flood zone, the cost should be pretty small, but it’s well worth it.
 Floods are devastating.

 Q3: HSA contribution question